sevengivings/e-Paper_ESP8266_Driver_Board/README.md

 ![110357](https://github.com/sevengivings/e-Paper_ESP8266_Driver_Board/assets/2328500/f76a3f0a-ffae-47dd-8e88-1f7f148db241)

+I added more information and 3D printed front case.

 ![Image](https://github.com/user-attachments/assets/10ac7d0a-b2b8-4a48-a87b-3f67a2640eb8)

 If you have plan to use 7.5inch e-Paper, you should know that ESP8266 version of e-Paper driver board doesn't have enough memory.
 So, please buy e-Paper ESP32 driver board instead.